ENROLLMENT OPEN · 21 JUL 22 SEP 2026 · 9 WEEKS

 You tell people you’re not technical.You’re lying to yourself.

 You use AI every day.
 You’re getting good at it.
 You know what’s possible.
-You suspect you’re using maybe five percent of what’s possible.
+You suspect you’re using maybe five percent of it.

 You’re spending time on things you know you could automate.
-The idea dies in the gap between “I should learn” and “where do I even start.”
+But the idea dies in the gap between “I should learn this” and “where do I even start.”

-You’re paying $200+/month for tools you suspect you could build yourself if you knew how.
+You’re paying $200+ a month and way too many hours for tools you suspect you could build yourself.

 Hold your seat →